wacncontent/CustomizeTool/removeCommentMooncakeOutput/includes/securityrx.md

 In this scenario your WCF (REST) service may be deployed to Azure or on-premises.
-The service is accessed as a downstream service by a web application or by another web service.
+The service is accessed as a downstream service by a web site or by another web service.
 You need to control access to it using an application-specific identity Think of it in terms of the type of app pool account that you used in IIS - although the technology is different, the approaches are similar in that the service is accessed